Before You Go

 The Day Before Your Trip

-- We’ll meet at 7:00 PM at the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
+- We’ll meet at 6:30 PM at the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
 Your guides will give you a thorough trip orientation including a briefing on our updated COVID-19 policies and procedures.
 They will also pass out your waterproof river bags so you can pack your belongings that evening.